A sensitivity analysis approach to principal stratification with a continuous longitudinal intermediate outcome: Applications to a cohort stepped wedge trial: Discussion

 \section{Discussion}

 We have proposed an approach for inference on PCE with a continuous intermediate variable in SW-CRTs.
-Standard identifying assumptions include SUTVA and randomization for longitudinal designs.
+Standard identifying assumptions include SUTVA and randomization for these longitudinal cluster randomized designs.
 In addition, we propose an identification assumption that uses a copula to identify the joint distribution of the intermediate variable.
-We also propose a marginal structural assumption to link the unidentified conditional PCE with marginal means that can be identified from the observed data.
+We also discuss a marginal structural assumption to link the unidentified conditional PCE with marginal means that can be identified from the observed data.
 We provide a way to calibrate the sensitivity parameters for both assumptions which exploits features of the SW-CRT design.
-We use our method to analyze the HIV crowdsourcing study, and found a strong associative effect, which suggests that the effect of HIV crowdsourcing intervention on units' HIV testing behavior is the strongest within the subgroup whose social norms tend to be smaller given the intervention.
-In short, our method provides methodology for inference on PCE in SW-CRT and an intuitive way to calibrate the sensitivity parameters.
+We applied our method to analyze the HIV crowdsourcing study. {The results suggested a generally positive trend in HIV testing uptake due to the intervention across all principal strata.
+We found that the magnitude of the principal causal effects was highly similar across the different strata (dissociative and associative).
+This indicates that the intervention's effect on testing behavior does not significantly differ based on whether an individual's perceived social norms increased, decreased, or remained stable.
+The homogeneity suggests that the primary mechanism of the intervention's effect may not be strongly mediated by this specific measure of social norms.
+In short, our method provides methodology for inference on PCE in SW-CRT and an intuitive way to calibrate the sensitivity parameters.}